Epistles of Phalaris: Transmission history

 There are 132 manuscripts of the Epistles, although the number of letters found in any given manuscript varies from one to 139.
 The order of letters also varies.
 The earliest manuscript is from the 10th century, the latest from the 18th.
 The earliest writer to quote the letters, however, is Stobaeus in the late 5th or early 6th century.
 They are mentioned by Photius in the 9th century and by the Suidas in the 10th.
 They are quoted extensively by John Tzetzes in the 12th century.

 A copy of the Epistles was brought to Italy in 1427 by Francesco Filelfo.
 The first to suspect their authenticity was Poliziano, who thought they were a work of Lucian.
 A first translation into Latin was made before 1449 by Francesco Griffolini.
 This was printed at Rome in 1468 or 1469.
 The editio princeps (first printed edition) of the Greek text was published in Venice in June 1498.
 It contained only 139 letters.
 A full edition appeared from the Aldine Press in April 1499.
 The letters take up 38 and a half leaves in that edition.
 Neither the number nor the order in the Aldine edition matches any known manuscript.
 It is a composite based on many manuscripts.
 Its editor was Marcus Musurus.
 The numbering of the letters used by scholars today is based on the order created by Musurus.

 In the 17th century, Gilles Ménage again raised doubts about their authenticity.
 An English translation by Charles Boyle, 4th Earl of Orrery, was published in 1695.
 The work was praised by William Temple.
 In 1699, Richard Bentley published an influential Dissertation on the Epistles of Phalaris demonstrating that the epistles were misattributed and had actually been written around the 2nd century AD.
 This caused a controversy over the methods of textual criticism.
-Boyle wrote a defence of the letters' authenticity in 1698 and Bently responded in 1699.
+Boyle wrote a defence of the letters' authenticity in 1698 and Bentley responded in 1699.
 Jonathan Swift's The Battle of the Books derives some of its inspiration from this controversy.